nancyliqn91/Eau-Claires-Salon/README.md

 ## Import Database
 * Import the database named "qian_li.sql" from the root directory of the project.
-* In the Navigator > Administration window, select Data Import/Restore.
+* Open your MySQL Workbench.
+In the Navigator > Administration window, select Data Import/Restore.
 * In Import Options select Import from Self-Contained File.
 * Under Default Schema to be Imported To, select the New button.
-* Enter the name of your database with _test appended to the end.
+* Enter the name of your database.
 In this case qian_li.
 Click Ok.
 * Navigate to the tab called Import Progress and click Start Import at the bottom right corner of the window.
 * After you are finished with the above steps, reopen the Navigator > Schemas tab.
 Right click and select Refresh All.
 The database will appear.